-An off-grid solar (photo-voltaic) electric power system is an ideal prep for modern survival in that it can partially or totally relinquish you from dependence upon other systems, which themselves are vulnerable to disruption or breakdown.
+An off grid solar setup.
+It’s an ideal prep that can partially or totally relinquish you from dependence upon other systems (the electrical power grid), which themselves are vulnerable to disruption or breakdown.

-Off-grid systems also enable the ability to live away from the mainstream, which opens the door to properties which may be more affordable than others which require connectivity to public utility systems.
+Off-grid systems also enable the ability to live away from the mainstream.
+This opens the door to properties that are away from public utility systems.

-Even if living in suburbia, installing an off-grid system side-by-side with the existing electrical system could provide you with a completely separate electrical circuit (separate outlets, etc… however you design it – unless you ‘grid-tie’), and reduce your dependency on the grid as well as provide a back-up means of electrical power during a grid outage or disaster situation.
+Even if living in suburbia, installing an off-grid system side-by-side with the existing electrical system could provide you with a completely separate electrical circuit (separate outlets, etc., however you design it – unless you ‘grid-tie’).
+It will reduce your dependency on the grid.
+It will provide a back-up means of electrical power during a grid outage or disaster situation.

-Although there is much more to know regarding the proper design and construction of an off-grid solar power system, the following basic essential elements should give you a basic summary of the main components involved.
+Although there is much more to know regarding the proper design and construction of an off-grid solar power system, the following basic essential elements will give you a summary of the main components involved.

-A typical off-grid system and can be split up into four sections, each with their own function and purpose as listed here.
+A typical off-grid system can be split up into four sections.
+Each with their own function and purpose as listed here.

 1. Photovoltaic Solar Panels